HuJiawei-David/VDRST/README.md

 # VDRST
 VDRST, which its' full name called Virus DNA RNA Searching Tool.
 This repository demonstrate the front-end and backend code of VDRST.
 The Front-end is using vue.js framework, and html, css, JavaScript.
 Backend part used Java, and SpringBoot framework.
-VDRST is a DNA and RNA sequence search tool.

 When a user searches for a DNA or RNA sequence number, VDRST first calls the BLAST search algorithm to perform a basic similarity search, returning multiple similar sequences.
 The SmithWaterman algorithm is then used to perform a fine-grained similarity comparison, returning the three most similar sequences to the platform.

 You have two extra steps if you want to use this code: